gtekle/cr-training-mobile-menu/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Portfolio

-> Application is based on this [Figma design](https://www.figma.com/file/t3EJUCAEViw3QasuJLPLVT/Microverse-Student-Potfolio-Templates-Main?node-id=1%3A1471).
+> In this project I have developed a responsive portfolio based on figma design.
+Application is based on this [Figma design](https://www.figma.com/file/t3EJUCAEViw3QasuJLPLVT/Microverse-Student-Potfolio-Templates-Main?node-id=1%3A1471).

 ## Built With